-Baltic Event Co-Production Market Call for Projects 2016 is now open.
-For submission, please follow the link below!
+Baltic Event Co-Production Market Call for Projects 2016 is now closed.

 Baltic Event, taking place since 2002 during the Black Nights Film Festival Industry@Tallinn program, is the largest co-production platform in the region of Northern and Central Europe and the best place to meet the North-Eastern European film industry.
 With a complete overview of the year’s audiovisual production in the region and a range of programmes open for feature film projects, Baltic Event is THE place to be in November.